mairamartinsk/astro/src/content/blog/sewing-own-clothes/index.md

 ![Basic Dior tank top for 750 euros](./dior-top.png)

 Aditionally, look at the price tag in the image above.
 I'll let that sink in for a moment.
 Seven hundred fifty fricking euros for a tank top?
 Excuse me?!
 No. Just no. I refuse.
 I will make it myself.
+I will copy this *very elaborate and intricate* Dior tank top.

 For the pattern, I think [Blomma Tank](https://paradisepatterns.com/products/blomma-tank-pdf-sewing-pattern-sizes-a-l-bust-30-60-athletic-style-top-b-cup-and-d-cup-options) from Paradise Patterns will look perfect.
 For the fabric, there are a ton of options: [basic ribbed knit](https://takoy.es/tela-de-punto-canale-oskar-nuevo-blanco-1-ns-15378), [certified organic](https://www.nastasianash.com/producto/tela-de-punto-organica-blanca-con-elastano/?attribute_cantidad=Unidad+0%2C5+m), and even [rescued](https://www.kilotela.com/producto/tela-punto-canale-algodon-crudo/) fabric.
-For my size, I'll use less than a meter of fabric so we're looking at 12-16 euros in costs plus 2.50 for the [thread](https://www.merceriabotton.es/hilo-de-coser/hilo-coser-gutermann-tergal-100m-19741.html#/4567-hilos_gutermann-blanco_800).
-So, a little bit more expensive than the Zara top below, but waaaay cheaper than the Dior above.
+I'll use less than a meter of fabric to make it in my size, so we're looking at 12-16 euros in costs plus 2.50 for the [thread](https://www.merceriabotton.es/hilo-de-coser/hilo-coser-gutermann-tergal-100m-19741.html#/4567-hilos_gutermann-blanco_800).
+So, a little bit more expensive than the Zara top below, but waaaay cheaper than the Dior.
+As for the *adorable* Christian Dior logo slapped right across the chest, give me a **Sharpie**!!!!

 ![Basic Zara top for 6.95 euros](./zara-top.png)

-When sewing your own clothes, time is the most relevant factor.
-In my case, I buy digital patterns in PDF, which I then need to print and assemble -- this is the most annoying part, for sure.
-I'm really interested in a skirt, but am not looking forward to taping together 64 sheets of paper!
-To save time for future me, I print all the sizes, then trace only the size I'll be sewing on tracing paper and do any alterations then.
-I find it helps in case I need to grade between sizes, or if I want to sew for another person, or if my size changes.
-I heard some people get to their old age fitting in the same jeans they wore in high school.
-Not me!

-Then comes preparing the fabric, washing, line drying, ironing, cutting.
-Finally we are ready for the best part, the sewing machine!
-But even this is not all roses: sew one side, stop, press the seam, finish the seam, then sew the other side, and so on.
-And I'm a slow sewist too.
-All of this is to say: in terms of financial costs, it is not cheaper than fast-fashion, but it is not absurd either.
-The real cost is in terms of time.
-However, in this case, investing additional time does not equal "wasted time".
-I find taking my time to do all of the steps, to press the seams, to go at it slowly and do rip the stitches and re-do if needed, all of that time equals better looking clothes that (in all honesty) look better than anything store-bought.
-Every garment I've sewn means something to me, because I invested some money and a ton of time in it!

-I guess in my next posts I will showcase some of my creations :)